StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/share-a-case-page.md

-# How to Share a Case Page
+# Share a Case Page

 This topic provides step-by-step instructions for sharing a [case page](about-knowledge-base.md).